-Professional guide, travel in an air-conditioned vehicle, sightseeing and meals as indicated including Bruny Island Cruise, entry into Taranna Wildlife Park and Port Arthur Historic Site, wine and beer tasting, swimming in the Bay of Fires, hiking and walking in Freycinet, Mt Field & Cradle Mountain – Lake St Clair National Parks, experienced guide, sightseeing and meals as indicated, accommodation with all bedding and national park fees.
+Professional guide, travel in an air-conditioned vehicle, sightseeing and meals as indicated including hikes and walks in Mt Field and Cradle Mountain-Lake St Clair National Parks, accommodation with all bedding and National park fees.

 What you need to Bring:

-Hat, sunscreen, walking shoes/boots, insect repellent, water bottle, bathers/towel and camera.
+Hat, sunscreen, raincoat, wet weather gear (Cradle Mountain Weather is always an issue), walking shoes/boots, insect repellent, water bottle, bathers/towel and camera.

-- Customers are to arrive into Launceston the day prior to departure to ensure an early start on Day 1.
+- Customers are to arrive into Hobart the day prior to departure to ensure an early start on Day 1.

 - Please call our Reservations Team (1300 551 510) at least 48 hours prior to departure to confirm pick-up location and time.

 - Safari not suitable for children under 8 years.

 Welcome to the Apple Isle!